cyclejs-community/component-combinators/README.md

 debugging sessions counted in hours.
 To be fair, the complete absence of documentation (and tests) explained a lot of that.
 The absence of unit tests itself could be explained by, well, the **pain** that it is to write them with streams in the middle, which led to resorting to sometimes brittle, often slow, selenium-based end-to-end tests.
+In addition to that, typical step-by-step debugging sessions are rendered difficult by the inherent asynchronous nature of such sessions, further complicated by the lack of introspection tools for streams.
 - hard to figure out **quickly, with certainty** the exact workflow that the application was implementing (you know, multi-step processes where any step may fail and you need to backtrack), let alone add new logical branches (error recovery...)